andygaldi/dotfiles/set-up-a-new-mac.md

 # Set up a new Mac

-First, clone this repository and cd into
+First, clone this repository and `cd` into it

 ```zsh
 mkdir ~/projects